 Widmer has built upon the pioneering work of David Cope - a professor of music at UC Santa Cruz who created the Emmy program, which composes original music in the style of Bach, Beethoven, and others - and UC San Diego's Harold Cohen, whose painting program, Aaron, produces canvases that suggest a mellow George Grosz.
-However, Widmer has flipped the focus and begun to use his computer learners not to produce whiz-bang new music, but to scrutinize the act of human musical performance in such minute detail that the creative process is illuminated as a vast universe of small steps and inventive choices.
-Ultimately, his work may result in a program that plays piano by approaching music as an incredibly complex system instead of as an inspired act of genius.
+However, Widmer has flipped the focus and begun to use his computer learners not to produce whiz-bang new music, but to scrutidetail for making a performance.
+It leaves so many things implicit."